 The definition does not make reference to genuineness of the relationship – as in Appendix FM in the context of spouse visa requirements, or in other parts of the immigration rules.
 If genuineness of the relationship does not come into equation, the criteria for assessing the purpose of getting married become … well, uncertain.

 Our clients came to us after a long and traumatic journey through immigration tribunals when their case was dismissed by the Upper Tribunal.
 Normally, dismissal of the appeal in the Upper Tribunal means the end of the matter.
-So we were not exceedingly optimistic about the chances of success.
+So we were not exceedingly optimistic about the prospects of success.
 Still, we had to take chances.
-Had the decision been left unchallenged our both our clients could be deported without any prospect of returning to the UK.
+Had the decision been left unchallenged both our clients could be deported without any prospect of returning to the UK.
+So we proceeded to appeal the tribunal decision.

 The bitter comedy of the 21st century immigration law is that proving (or disproving) one’s motives is not much different from proving (or disproving) the use of sorcery or spell-casters for romantic attraction.
 With all uncertainty and imprecision of the law, the main legal battle was about who bears the burden of proof.